timo-cmd2/sccm-lab/README.md

 **./samplepackage** is just the root folder, where the wget client fetched the sources. **Installer.exe** and **uninstall.exe** are the program's installation executables, which are used for the installation. **Package.yaml** is the serialization file for fetching important indexed strings quickly.
 It is the main configuration file for a sccm package in my env.
 At point of distribution, you do not need to touch this file cuz it's beeing managed by the **Scaffold.ps1** Scaffold.ps1 contains all of the deployment methods, used to deliver the package to the end users.

+## Usage with a task-sequence

+In the case, when you wan't to stage a computer from base pxe, you will need to create a seperate task-sequence with the sources of the wget registries.
+After choosing pxe in the boot menu, the computer will fetch the windows NT drivers and then you will be prompted by the task wizard.
+After completing the authentication, the NT will switch to the base image and will install the wget regs by using **scaffold.ps1**.
+All sources are beeing fetched from the official wget registries and are not stored on the distribution point locally.

+> Note: All of the above ideas are still just concepts.
+I am working on the core logic, so don't expetc too much yet!

 ## Licensing

 Copyright (C) 2020 - 2021 Timo Sarkar <sartimo10@gmail.com>